DrMemCS/drmem/doc/book/content/TUTORIAL.md

 ## Getting Device Readings

-If client applications need to access devices, they can use the `monitorDevice()` query.
+If client applications are interested in the changing values of a device, they can use the `monitorDevice()` query.
 This query uses the GraphQL subscription service which means the query returns a stream of results until the client closes the connection.
 DrMem devices only return data when their value changes so a query may seem "stuck" or "hung" but as long as the connection is there, you can assume there haven't been any updates to the device.

 Let's monitor the output of `demo-timer:output`.
 In the query panel,
 enter: